FAQ on Software Licensing

 How does this change impact your partnerships with Microsoft, Google, Alibaba, and Tencent?

 It doesn’t.
-We have strong commercial relationships with these public cloud providers, and will continue to partner with them going forward.
+We have positive and strong commercial relationships with these public cloud providers, and will continue to partner with them going forward.
 Elastic Cloud is available on Microsoft, Google, and AWS, and in all three cases, we are part of their marketplace ecosystems.
-We have a partnership with Alibaba and Tencent that allows them to offer Elasticsearch as a service.
-These relationships are not impacted by the license change announcement.
+These relationships are not affected.

 How does this change impact your relationship with AWS?